matejpracny/Getting-and-Cleaning-Data-Project/README.md

 * run_analysis.R: R script to transform raw data set in a tidy one
 * tidy_data_set.txt: output of the code

-## How to create the tidy data set
+## How to reproduce creation of the tiny data set

+1. Clone this repository
+2. Download compressed raw data
+3. Unzip raw data and copy the directory UCI HAR Dataset to the cloned repository root directory
+4. Open a R console and set the working directory to the repository root
+5. Source run_analisys.R script

+In the repository root directory you find the file tidy_data_set.txt with the tidy data set.